katsunori-waragai/libIGEVStereo/README.md

 - All you have to know is
   - stereoigev.DisparityCalculator
   - stereoigev.as_torch_img
-- You can see example in demo_imgs.py
+- You can see example in demo_imgs.py and usb_cam.py.
+- note:
+  - `with torch.no_grad():` is important to execute this torch based library.
 ### Optional: ZED2i
 ```commandline
 $ python3 usb_cam.py -h